rosericazondekon/blog/content/posts/differential-gene-expression.md

 description: "A Differential Gene Expression Analysis tutorial Using R."
 tags: ["deseq2", "edger", "limma", "differential", "gene", "expression", "fastq", "read", "count"]
 type: post
-weight: 5
+weight: 10
 ---

 **Disclaimer:** This tutorial was originally written on April 01, 2019.

 ## Introduction
 In a [previous tutorial](/posts/rnaseq-read-align-quant), we showed you how to download and process RNA-seq FASTQ files for read alignment on a reference sequence, and for read quantification.
-In this tutorial, we show you how to conduct Differential Gene Expression (DGE) analysis using the [DESeq2](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), [edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html), and [limma](https://bioconductor.org/packages/release/bioc/html/limma.html) package.
+In this tutorial, we show you how to conduct Differential Gene Expression (DGE) analysis using the [`DESeq2`](https://bioconductor.org/packages/release/bioc/html/DESeq2.html), [`edgeR`](https://bioconductor.org/packages/release/bioc/html/edgeR.html), and [`limma`](https://bioconductor.org/packages/release/bioc/html/limma.html) packages.

 We set our working directory to the `tuto` folder created in our first tutorial.